 Roadhouse Brewing Company

-The Brewery, located at 1225 Gregory Lane, is Roadhouse’s full production facility with a 30 barrel brewhouse, canning line, and barrel room.
-There is a small taproom on-site with 10 rotating taps of its latest and greatest creations and facility tours at 5 p.m. daily.
+The Brewery, located at 1225 Gregory Lane, is Roadhouse’s full production facility with a 30-barrel brewhouse, canning line, and barrel room.
+There is a small taproom on-site with 10 rotating taps of its latest and greatest creations and facility tours from 4 p.m. to 9 p.m.
+Monday through Saturday.